Snaacky/automation/README.md

 # Service breakdown

 [Sonarr](https://sonarr.tv/) is used for interacting with TV show torrent trackers and Usenet indexers.
 This service automatically checks for and downloads the .torrent or .nzb for the latest episodes of a TV show and sends them to your torrent client for downloading.
 In my case, I also have connections established under settings -> Connect to connect my Sonarr instance with my Discord server and my Plex Media Server.
+I primarily use torrent trackers and Usenet indexers that natively link in with Sonarr but I use Prowlarr for the ones that do not.

 [Radarr](https://radarr.video/) is used for interacting with movies torrent trackers and Usenet indexers.
 This service automatically checks for and downloads the .torrent or .nzb for movies and sends them to your torrent client for downloading.
 In my case, I also have connections established under settings -> Connect to connect my Sonarr instance with my Discord server and my Plex Media Server.
+I primarily use torrent trackers and Usenet indexers that natively link in with Radarr but I use Prowlarr for the ones that do not.

 [Transmission](https://transmissionbt.com/) is an extremely stable BitTorrent client used for downloading .torrent files.
 In my case, I am using a 3rd party web UI for Transmission called Flood which hooks into it via the Transmission API and provides a better UI/UX experience than stock Transmission.
 I also have a WireGuard VPN container in front of my Transmission container, routing all of my Transmission traffic through the VPN.